w4ld/FileAnalyzer/README.md

 Configurations
-	you may have to reconfigure the path to your python in the PythonScripts.cs file.
+	You may have to reconfigure the path to your python in the PythonScripts.cs file.

+	You may have to update some of geoip's liburl functionality for Python3

 	All other file paths have been reconfigured to hopefully be self-contained.